Insurance might not always be top of mind, but it’s important to review your policies regularly to make sure you’ve got the right cover

 Step 7: Reduce or manage your insurance premiums

-Changing your insurance policy can be complicated, so it could help to speak to your financial adviser for insurance advice to ensure you’re getting the best policy for you.
-Alternatively, give AMP a call on 131 267.
+Changing your insurance policy can be complicated, so it could help to speak to your financial adviser or call AMP on 131 267.

 1 Rice Warner,Life insurance adequacy, paragraph 8.